Chapman gets 1st save in over a month as Yanks beat Phillies

 Phillies: RHP Zach Eflin (right knee tendinitis) was placed on the injured list.
 Eflin, who had surgery in 2016 on both knees, does not believe the injury is serious and will cause him to miss significant time. … 3B Alec Bohm (COVID-19) has been medically cleared to return, but has to get back into baseball shape before getting activated. … LHP Bailey Falter and RHP J.D.
 Hammer were placed on the COVID-19 injured list. … OF Mickey Moniak and RHP Mauricio Llovera were recalled from Triple-A Lehigh Valley. … RHP Chase Anderson (COVID-19) pitched 5 2/3 innings in a rehab start for Lehigh Valley.

-Yankees: RHP Darren O’Day (strained left hamstring) will undergo season-ending surgery Wednesday.
+Yankees: Boone said LeMahieu was feeling better by the end of the game and hoped to have him available Wednesday. … RHP Darren O’Day (strained left hamstring) will undergo season-ending surgery Wednesday.
 O’Day was injured July 6 sprinting in the outfield when the team was in Seattle.
 O’Day, who missed two months with a strained right rotator cuff and had a 3.38 ERA in 12 appearances.
 O’Day had surgery on his left hamstring in 2018 when he was with Baltimore and said it never fully healed from that surgery. … RHP Jonathan Loaisiga (COVID-19) threw from flat ground and will throw a bullpen session Wednesday.
 He could return for the upcoming series in Boston. … OF Tim LoCastro (torn right ACL) will undergo season-ending surgery Wednesday.
 LoCastro was injured in the first inning Saturday against Boston. … OF Trey Amburgey (strained right hamstring) was placed on the injured list.
 He was injured in the fourth inning Sunday.

 UP NEXT